itsmartinwho/foresight-cdss-mvp/TESTING_FIXES.md

 ## Testing Instructions

-### Test 1: Consultation Modal (Infinite Loop Fix)
-1. Navigate to `/patients`
-2. Select any patient
-3. Click "Start Consultation" or use the consultation tab
-4. **Expected Result**:
-   - Modal opens without infinite loop errors
-   - No "Maximum update depth exceeded" in console
-   - In dev console, no warnings about >50 renders
-5. **Previous Error**: "Maximum update depth exceeded" with @radix-ui/react-compose-refs stack trace

-### Test 2: Enhanced Alerts Tab
-1. Navigate to `/alerts` tab in main navigation
-2. **Expected Result**: New AlertDashboard interface with:
-   - Statistics cards (Total Alerts, Alert Types, Last Updated)
-   - Search and filter controls
-   - Tabbed view by alert type
-   - Mock alerts in development mode (4 sample alerts)
-   - **No repeated 404 errors in console**
-   - **No infinite reloading when scrolling**
-3. **Previous State**:
-   - Old legacy alert screen
-   - Continuous 404 errors: "relation public.alerts does not exist"
-   - Infinite reload loop

-### Test 3: Real-Time Alerts (Integration Test)
-1. Start a consultation (non-demo mode)
-2. Check for real-time alerts functionality
-3. **Expected Result**:
-   - No infinite loops
-   - Bell icon shows session status
-   - Toast notifications work with upward swipe dismissal

-### Test 4: Modal Dragging
-1. Open a consultation modal
-2. Drag the modal around the screen
-3. **Expected Result**:
-   - Smooth dragging without lag
-   - No infinite loops during drag
-   - Position persists after drag

-### Test 5: Build Process
-1. Run `npm run build`
-2. **Expected Result**:
-   - Build completes successfully
-   - Minimal or no React Hook dependency warnings
-   - No API route dynamic server usage errors
-   - All routes compile and generate properly
+### 1. Test Infinite Loop Fix
+- Navigate to a patient workspace
+- Click "New Consultation"
+- Modal should open without errors
+- Verify no "Maximum update depth exceeded" errors
+- Transcription should auto-start smoothly

+### 2. Test Alerts Tab
+- Navigate to `/alerts`
+- Dashboard should load without 404 errors or infinite reloading
+- Mock alerts should display for development

+### 3. Test Real-time Alerts
+- Start a new consultation
+- Begin transcription
+- Real-time alerts bell icon should turn green
+- Simulated alerts should appear as toasts

+### 4. Test Draggable Modals
+- Open a new consultation modal
+- Drag the modal by its title bar
+- Minimize the modal
+- Restore from minimized bar
+- Verify no ref-related errors occur

+## Development Notes

+### Dependency Management Strategy
+When working with React hooks in this codebase, follow these patterns:

+1. **Refs for Callbacks**: Use refs (e.g., `isTranscribingRef`) to access current state in callbacks without causing re-renders
+2. **Minimal Dependencies**: Keep useEffect dependency arrays minimal to prevent loops
+3. **Stable References**: Use useCallback with empty or minimal deps for functions passed to child components
+4. **Separate Effects**: Split large effects into focused, single-purpose effects

+### Real-time Alerts Architecture
+- Manual session management (no auto-start/stop in hooks)
+- Refs for state tracking to prevent dependency loops
+- Transcript updates handled separately from alert processing

 ## Mock Alerts for Development